aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/August 2020.md

 - Degradation of Aravali threatens NCR's water security, high levels of cracks and fissures make it a superior zone for recharging groundwater
 - Aravali moutatin range ? one of the oldest fold mountains in the world - it joins two of ancient earths crust segements - Aravalli Craton + Bundelkhand Craton
 - What does a Craton mean ?
-- Valley of Banas ?
-- Pipli Ghat ?
-Dewari ?
-Desuri are passes
-- Banas, Sahibi rivers are tributaries of Yamuna & Luni #river all arise from Aravalli Range (Great Green Wall - acts as buffer against pollution)
 - Shivalik Range ?
 - Galapagos Islands ? are part of Ecuador
 - Cold Humboldt Current ? it brings a high concentration of nutrients to the ecuadors islands this results in high congregation of marine species